graphile/worker/README.md

 (`npx` looks for the `graphile-worker` binary locally; it's often better to use the `"scripts"` entry in `package.json` instead.)

-## Performance

-`graphile-worker` is not intended to replace extremely high performance dedicated job queues, it's intended to be a very easy way to get a job queue up and running with Node.js and PostgreSQL.
-But this doesn't mean it's a slouch by any means - it achieves an average latency from triggering a job in one process to executing it in another of just 72ms, and each worker can handle up to 731 jobs per second on modest hardware (2011 iMac).

-`graphile-worker` is horizontally scalable.
-Each instance has a customisable worker pool, this pool defaults to size 1 (only one job at a time on this worker) but depending on the nature of your tasks (i.e. assuming they're not compute-heavy) you will likely want to set this higher to benefit from Node.js' concurrency.
-If your tasks are compute heavy you may still wish to set it higher and then using Node's `child_process` (or Node v11's `worker_threads`) to share the compute load over multiple cores without significantly impacting the main worker's runloop.

-To test performance you can run `yarn perfTest`.
-This reveals that on a 2011 iMac running both the worker and the database (and a bunch of other stuff) starting the command, checking for jobs, and exiting takes about 0.40s and running 20,000 [trivial](perfTest/tasks/log_if_999.js) queued jobs across a single worker pool of size 1 takes 27.35s (~731 jobs per second).
-Latencies are also measured, from before the call to queue the job is fired until when the job is actually executed.
-These latencies ranged from 3ms to 120ms with an average of 71.6ms.

 ## Creating task executors

 There's no point having a job queue if there's nothing to execute the jobs!